 Explainer

 A VIN is a 17-character identifier.
-Decoding maps each segment to manufacturer, platform, drivetrain, model year, and production attributes so buyers can reduce listing ambiguity before they move forward.
+Decoding maps each segment to manufacturer, platform, drivetrain, model year, factory, plant, and serial number context so buyers can reduce listing ambiguity before they move forward.

 • VIN decoding is most useful when it stays paired with model-year interpretation.